Doctors who study sports injuries in young athletes are concerned about our seeming unconcern.

 - make sure the child gets enough rest, as one study showed a higher risk among athletes who slept fewer hours the night before

 Concussions are not the only dangers on the field or court.
-The National Institutes of Health (NIH) says that the growth plate can be injured in children, this is an area at the end of what’s called a long bone.
+The National Institutes of Health (NIH) says that the growth plate can be injured in children.
+This is an area at the end of what’s called a long bone, that will eventually be replaced by solid bone.

 There are long bones in